 - Has over 50 clinical cases that illustrate the significance of science in diagnosis.

-- Has microscopic file depicting protozoa, fungi, worms, as well as viruses’ electron micrographs.
+- Has microscopic images depicting protozoa, fungi, worms, as well as viruses’ electron micrographs.

 7. Review of Medical Microbiology and Immunology (13th Edition)

 The next medical microbiology textbook is the most up-to-date, concise and written review of medical immunology and microbiology.